pjlawler/readme-generator/README.md

  _ _ _
  ## *Description*
  ### This is my week 9 Node.js challenge submission.
-The task was to create a command-line application that dynamically generates a professionad README.md file from a user's input utilizing the Inquirer npm package.
+The task was to create a command-line application that dynamically generates a professional README.md file from a user's input utilizing the Inquirer npm package.

  [GitHub Repository](https://github.com/pjlawler/readme-generator)